Ontario Clean Energy Credit Registry

 Developing a Clean Energy Credit Registry

-The next step in the program’s growth is the creation of a CEC registry to simplify the creation, trading and retirement of user-earned credits.
+The next step in the program’s growth is the creation of a Clean Energy Credit (CEC) registry to simplify the creation, trading and retirement of user-earned credits.
 Currently, there is no official centralized record of clean electricity generation and use in Ontario, though several U.S. states have successfully introduced these.

 “A voluntary clean energy credit market could be a key tool to help Ontario electricity customers realize their clean energy preferences,” said Lesley Gallinger, president and CEO of the Independent Electricity System Operator.
 “We will engage with industry stakeholders, businesses and others as we assess options for a potential market.”